yq001218/large-scale-NDVI-spatiotemporal-prediction/README.md

 # large-scale-NDVI-spatiotemporal-prediction
 We propose a large-scale spatiotemporal NDVI prediction method named MCS-LSTP, which enhances the accuracy and stability of vegetation dynamics prediction by coupling multivariate constraints with structured modeling.

+The data used in this method is released under the CC-BY 4.0 license agreement.